pjakiela/ECON523/exercises/E10-power.md

 [E1-CohenEtAl-data.dta](https://pjakiela.github.io/ECON379/exercises/E1-intro/E1-CohenEtAl-data.dta) contains
 data from [Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment: Evidence from a Randomized Controlled Trial](https://www.aeaweb.org/articles?id=10.1257/aer.20130267) by Jessica Cohen, Pascaline Dupas, and Simone Schaner.
 We will also use data from the paper [The Miracle of Microfinance?
 Evidence from a Randomized Evaluation](https://www.jstor.org/stable/43189512?seq=1) by
 Abhijit Banerjee, Esther Duflo, Rachel Glennerster, and Cynthia Kinnan.
-We sued this latter data set in Empirical Exercises 6 and 9.
+We used this latter data set in Empirical Exercises 6 and 9.

 <br>